 Analyzing Religious Texts

-Analyzing Evidence presents case studies that demonstrate how scholars interpret different kinds of historical evidence in world history.
+The modules in Methods present case studies that demonstrate how scholars interpret different kinds of historical evidence in world history.
 In the video below, historian Sumaiya Hamdani analyzes a Hadith.
 Hadith are reports about what the Prophet Muhammad said or thought.
 They provide Muslims with a sense of how Muhammad applied the guidelines of the Koran to daily life.
 They are based on the memories and stories of those who knew the Prophet and were recorded a few generations after his death.
 Women in the Prophet’s family are acknowledged as legitimate authors of these religious texts, and they provide a glimpse into the roles that Muslim women played in the early Islamic period.
 You will be able to view primary sources from the Hadith in the menu below including a depiction of A’isha, one of Muhammad’s wives.
 She was close to the Prophet and is the author of roughly 1,200 Hadith.
 Her involvement tells us something about the public role that some women played in the early Muslim community and the respect she was given.
+The primary sources referenced in this module can be viewed in the Primary Sources folder below.
+Click on the images or text for more information about the source.

 1. What are the Hadith and how are they connected to the Koran?